Cutbert1/vegetable-farm/README.md

 Step 1.
 Run the program (python3 run.py)

 Step 2.
-From the dispplayed items, enter item number of your choice
+From the displayed items, enter item number of your choice

 Step 3.
 Hit enter to run the program